SomanPradhan/BMI-Calculation/README.md

-This project is made using python
+This project is made using python.
+It only uses the library Matplotlib